Not quite a review.

 The elemental statblocks are kind of a mess.
 It's not as bad as it could be though.

 Maybe Giant Ferrets are the new war dogs.
+Wait I've had this thought before.

 "After paralyzing a target, ghouls will attack others" rather than just whaling on the paralyzed guy.